 If you can only spend one night in our area on your way through from Denali/Fairbanks to Anchorage or Valdez, here are the highlights as you pass through on your travels.

 Here are activities and attractions for outdoor adventurers, active seniors, families traveling with children, visitors with pets, gardners, birders, and antiquers, as well as stuff guys like, and rainy day ideas.

 Breakfast is included in the price of your stay if you are a nightly guest (sorry, not for monthly stays).
-A full, hot buffet style breakfast is served in our new Breakfast Hall each morning between 7:30-9:30 a.m.
+In the summer, a full, hot buffet style breakfast is served in our Breakfast Hall each morning between 7:30-9:30 a.m.
 Just walk over from your cottage or apartment to join us!
 It's a great place to wake up with beautiful views and the chance to meet other guests from around the world.
 Each day, we offer an egg entree, potatoes or biscuits and gravy, breakfast meats such as reindeer sausage, or sausage links or bacon, and oatmeal with fixings.
-There is fruit as well as a yogurt bar, breads and pastries, and cold cereal and milk.
+There is fruit as well as a yogurt bar with add-in "fixins", breads and pastries, and cold cereal and milk.
 Fresh brewed locally roasted Kaladi coffee and a wide selection of teas will get you started, as well as a choice of four juices.
 Vegetarian?
 Vegan?
 Gluten-free?
 We should have something for just about every taste and dietary need!
 In the off-season, we deliver continental breakfast baskets to your frig for your convenience.